BUS 320: Library Guide

 You also need to correctly cite all of the books, journal articles, and sites that you used in your research.
 Check with your instructor to see which citation style you are expected to use.

 i.
-Accounting Review Style: Start by reading the Instructions for Authors, but also read some of the articles in the journal: Have have other authors cited their sources?
+Accounting Review Style: Start by reading the Editorial Policy and Style Information, but also read some of the articles in the journal: Have have other authors cited their sources?
 How did they deal with financial data sources?
+Also, the AR generally follows the Chicago Style for citations (although you should also check the editorial policy document above for any specific instructions), so our guide to Chicago Style is a good place to start.
+Also note the "Footnotes to Tables" section of Chicago's guidance for journal manuscripts.

 ii: Contemporary Accounting Research style: As with AR (above), Start by reading the Instructions for Authors (see pp. 7-9), but also read some of the articles in the journal: Have have other authors cited their sources?
 How did they deal with financial data sources?iii.
 APA Style: If your instructor hasn't suggested a specific citation style, you may want to use the style that is most common in other areas of Business: APA Style.
 The resources below will help with APA citations.